Excilyano/JSONParser/README.md

   - report : global html report for each trace parsed
   - report/graphs : individual graphs generated which are combined to generate the full report

+Please take a look at our [outputs](output/report/index_report.html) to have a hint of the result !

 ## Created by
 * CASSIN Etienne
 * DAVAZE Romain